Studiosity/grover/README.md

 You can also pass launch flags like this: `ws://localhost:3000/?--disable-speech-api`

-If you are only using remote chromium, you better use `puppeteer-core` instead of `puppeteer` to avoid downloading chrome.
+If you are only using remote chromium, you can install the `puppeteer-core` node package instead of `puppeteer` to avoid downloading chrome.
 Grover will use `puppeteer` or fallback to `puppeteer-core` if it is available.
 ```sh
 npm install puppeteer-core